korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_08_Generics/README.md

 I'll include the type parameter, and set it to the current type, **Student**.
 Because of this change, my code doesn't compile anymore.
 I've got the error that the compareTo method isn't implemented.
-But we have it implemented, below.
+But we have it implemented below.
 Well, not really.
 We have a method called compareTo, yes, but now its signature doesn't match the one we need to match,